ROGR3/ROGR3/README.md

 * 🌍  I am situated in the Czech Republic, embracing the heart of Central Europe.
 * 🖥️  Delve into my portfolio by visiting [https://rogr.pages.dev/](http://rogr.pages.dev/)
-* ✉️  Feel free to reach out to me through the following email address: grundel.robin@post.cz.
+* ✉️  Feel free to reach out to me through the following email address: robingrundel@seznam.cz.

 ### 💻 Technologies & Tools